AlthafMuhammad/Swing-Calculator/README.md

 # Swing-Calculator

-This is a project in Java for a Calculator using Swing
+This is a desktop application made by Java using Swing.

+It is a simple calculator that  can perform the following actions :
+  1) Addition
+  2) Subtraction
+  3) Multiplication
+  4) Division

+It has an executable file Calculator.exe that will open the desktop application.